 Herbert Grand Hotel

-If you don’t mind some mischief-making ghosts, check into a room at the Herbert Grand Hotel in Kingfield, ME.
-Originally constructed in the early-1800s by Herbert Wing and guests of his choosing, it was later a boarding house, which purportedly burnt down in the 1830s.
+If you don’t mind some mischief-making ghosts, this might be the haunted hotel in Maine for you!
+Check into a room at the Herbert Grand Hotel in Kingfield, ME.
+Originally constructed in the early-1800s by Herbert Wing, it was later a boarding house, which purportedly burnt down in the 1830s.
 Even later on, after it was re-built, it was a popular site during the Prohibition days due to the speakeasy located in the basement…With many of the former patrons, most of which were Maine politicians, believed to be haunting the establishment nowadays.

 The Graduate Providence

-Formerly known as the Providence Biltmore, The Graduate Providence, located in the state’s capital, has all of the regal charm of a 1920s hotel…with the added bonus of some dark history to make things interesting.
+Formerly known as the Providence Biltmore, The Graduate Providence, one of the top places to stay in the state’s capital, has all of the regal charm of a 1920s hotel…with the added bonus of some dark history to make things interesting.

 According to legend, the construction of the Biltmore was financed by a man named Weisskopf, who was allegedly a Satanist and held rituals inside the hotel.
 As if that weren’t disturbing enough, plenty of mobsters frequented here during the Prohibition Era, which happened to coincide with numerous unexplained murders.
 When the stock market crashed, eventually setting off the Great Depression, Weisskopf was rumored to have jumped out of the window of his room on the 14th floor.

-Needless to say, plenty of weird happenings have been reported over the years, including the sounds of laughing and partying coming from vacant rooms.
+Needless to say, plenty of weird happenings have been reported over the years, including the sounds of laughing and partying coming from vacant rooms, making this one of the most haunted places in Rhode Island.

-Have you stayed at any of the hotels on our list or any other purportedly haunted establishments in New England?
+Have you stayed at any of the hotels on our list or any other purportedly haunted places in New England?
 We’d love to hear about your experience in the comments below!

 Pin this post to save for future travel planning!